Advanced Digital Broadcast

-Advanced Digital Broadcast (ADB) is a company which provides software, system and services to pay-TV and telecommunication operators, content distributors and property owners around the world.
+Advanced Digital Broadcast (ADB) is a company that provides software, system and services to pay-TV and telecommunication operators, content distributors, and property owners.
 The company specializes also in the development of digital connectivity devices such as set-top boxes and residential gateways.

-ADB's global headquarters is located in Bellevue, Switzerland.
+ADB's global headquarters are located in Bellevue, Switzerland.
 The company has research and development facilities in Poland and Italy and an Operations division in Taipei, Taiwan.
 ADB has local offices in several countries in Europe and the United States.

 Founded in 1995, ADB initially focused on developing and marketing software for digital TV processors and expanded its business to the design and manufacture of digital TV equipment in 1997.
 The company sold its first set-top box in 1997 and since then has been delivering a number of set-top boxes, and residential gateways, together with advanced software platforms.
 ADB has sold over 64 million devices worldwide to cable, satellite, IPTV and broadband operators.
 ADB employs over 350 people, of which 70% are in engineering functions.

 History

 In 1995, ADB was founded by Andrew Rybicki, Janusz C. Szajna, Krzysztof Kolbuszewski, Mariusz Walkowiak, and Stanley Hemphill with an initial focus on developing and marketing software for advanced digital TV processors.

 In 1997, ADB started designing and manufacturing of digital TV equipment.
 ADB designed its first commercial set-to box, and established its dedicated R&D facility in Poland and corporate headquarters in Taiwan.

 Between 1998 and 2000 offices were opened in Australia, and Spain, and ADB sold its one millionth set-top box.

 In 2001, ADB announced the development of an open standard set-top box middleware based on the Multimedia Home Platform (MHP) specification and established its worldwide headquarters in Geneva, Switzerland.

-In 2002, the company opened its Americas headquarters in Chicago (since moved to Denver). and became the world's first set-top box provider to launch an MHP digital receiver, the i-CAN 3000, in Finland.
+In 2002, the company opened its Americas headquarters in Chicago (which has since moved to Denver). and became the world's first set-top box provider to launch an MHP digital receiver, the i-CAN 3000, in Finland.

 In 2003, ADB delivered set-top boxes for the launch of digital terrestrial TV services in Italy, announced the world's first hybrid MHP Internet set-top box with terrestrial reception and became the first company to supply the television industry with MHP-compliant set-top boxes.
-The company received a German-Polish Innovation award and a Cable & Satellite International (CSI) Product of the Year award for its i-CAN 3000 set-top box.
+The company received a German-Polish Innovation Award and a Cable & Satellite International (CSI) Product of the Year award for its i-CAN 3000 set-top box.